onagbonoga/BlenderTypeFX/README.md

 1. Once the add-on is installed and enabled, you can access it in the Blender interface.
 2. Look for the "BlenderTypeFX" panel, which should be located in the sidebar in the 3D viewport (press N to open it) or another relevant location.
 3. Use the intuitive controls provided by BlenderTypeFX to customize your text animations.
 You can adjust parameters
+4. Every animation will come with an empty which you can use to transform the associated text objects
-4. Experiment with different settings until you achieve the desired text effect.
+5. Experiment with different settings until you achieve the desired text effect.
-5. Enjoy your animated text in Blender!
+6. Enjoy your animated text in Blender!

 ## Support and Issues
 If you encounter any issues or have feature requests for BlenderTypeFX, please visit the GitHub repository's Issues tab: [link to Issues](https://github.com/onagbonoga/BlenderTypeFX/issues).
 I appreciate your feedback and will do our best to address any problems or suggestions.